lukaspustina/bosun_emitter/README.md

 ## Library

-Please see the Rustdoc [documentation](http://lukaspustina.github.io/bosun_emitter).
+Please see the [Rustdoc](http://lukaspustina.github.io/bosun_emitter) for documentation of the latest build.
 You can also find a crate on [crates.io](https://crates.io) and via Cargo.

 ## Command Line Tool